Tinnitus and hearing loss injuries can be caused by exposure to extreme noise levels and physical trauma.

 Tinnitus is the perception of sound in the absence of an external auditory stimulus.
 In other words, you are hearing sounds that are not there.
 Typically it presents as ringing in the ears.
 Tinnitus may be anything from a soft whistle to a loud whine.

-While many learn to ignore and compensate for the phantom sounds, quality of life can be seriously impacted in many patients.
-Tinnitus has been shown to be associated with sleeping disorders, depression and anxiety.
-It may affect concentration and the ability for attentional focusing and working memory and is a condition difficult to treat.How is Testing for Tinnitus Done?
+While many learn to ignore and compensate for phantom sounds, tinnitus impacts the quality of life.
+Tinnitus is associated with sleeping disorders, depression, and anxiety.
+It may affect concentration and the ability for attentional focusing and working memory and is a condition difficult to treat.

-Tinnitus Assessment is performed using a variety of test signals from pure tones to narrowband and white noises.What Kind of Doctor Treats Tinnitus?
+Tinnitus Assessment is performed using a variety of test signals from pure tones to narrowband and white noises.

-Typically an ear, nose and throat doctor (ENT) is the type of physician that diagnoses treats tinnitus.
-ENTs (formerly known as otolaryngologists) specialize in medical conditions involving or relating to the ears, noses/sinuses, mouth and throat.
-There are certain ENTs that focuses specifically on the ears and treatment of hearing problems such as tinnitus.What Causes Tinnitus?
+Typically an ear, nose, and throat doctor (ENT) is the type of physician who diagnoses and treats tinnitus.
+ENTs (formerly known as otolaryngologists) specialize in medical conditions involving or relating to the ears, noses/sinuses, mouth, and throat.
+Some ENTs focus specifically on the ears and treatment of hearing problems, such as tinnitus.